rwgrier/rwgrier.github.io/_posts/2019/2019-07-10-finally-watching-wwdc-2019-videos.md

 Tonight, I had a chance to sit down and start tinkering with SwiftUI.
 I currently feel like I’m lost in the woods with some things.
 It’s a bit overwhelming at first.
 There’s a lot going on that I don’t know how to do yet (interaction with Timers and Core Data).
 I need to watch more of Apple’s videos and really dig into the code a bit more.

-I’ve got plans to update both [MyCntdwn](https://apps.apple.com/us/app/mycntdwn/id293970065?ls=1) and [BeerStyles](https://apps.apple.com/us/app/beer-style-guidelines/id998139111?ls=1) to use SwiftUI (among other new features).
+I’ve got plans to update both [MyCntdwn](https://apps.apple.com/us/app/mycntdwn/id293970065?ls=1) and [Beer Style Guidelines](https://apps.apple.com/us/app/beer-style-guidelines/id998139111?ls=1) to use SwiftUI (among other new features).
 I’m really hoping that I get good chunks of time this Summer to really dive in and learn the new stuff.

 I just hope I have some time to actually make updates to my apps.
 Like for real this time.
 Things are so busy with the kids, that I rarely have much time to do this sort of thing anymore.